top of page

 An Existence of Self

-I woke up and rolled around in bed for a few minutes, stretching and untangling my limbs from the weight of bed covers, before reaching for my phone and scrolling Facebook.
+After waking, I rolled around in bed for a few minutes, stretching and untangling my limbs from the weight of bed covers, before reaching for my phone and scrolling Facebook.
 It’s a morning routine that happens more often than not.
-Nudged by Facebook memories – a memory portal that can either make you leap for joy or bring you to your knees, depending on what the day brings – I tuned into a post that I wrote four years ago.
-It read: I love you whole and I always will.
-Signed, self to self.
-Suddenly, a poised smile curved into my cheeks.
+Nudged by Facebook memories – a memory portal that can either make you leap for joy or bring you to your knees, depending on the memory – I tuned into a post that I wrote four years ago.
+It read: Dear Self, I love you whole and I always will.
+Suddenly, a smile curved into my cheeks.

-There was a time that I wasn’t just a stranger to myself, but I was also my own enemy.
+There was a time when I was a stranger to myself.
+Sometimes, I was my own worst enemy.
 It’s hard to remember the girl I was before becoming the woman I am, remembering a bewildering existence that warped me into something manmade.
 Like most young girls, I was a product of cultural and religious coercion and patriarchal oppression.
-And like most young girls, my early learning years encompassed subjugation, manipulation, and abuse.
+And like most young girls, my early learning years encompassed subjugation, manipulation, and several suitcases of abuse.
 Despite being raised by strong, rebellious, and independent women, women who were fundamentally progressive, fierce, and groundbreaking, it wasn’t enough of an army to tackle pious and societal tyranny.

 (Artwork by Agnieszka Szalabska)